Always Report Suspicions of Child Abuse!

 Make the report yourself.
 Don't count on anyone to do this for you.

 Be Patient!
 You may have to wait to talk with an operator.
 Don't let this discourage you from making a report - you could be saving the life of a child.

 If the child is in immediate danger, please contact your local law enforcement agency or dial 911.

-To report abuse in Talbot County please call 410-770-4848.
-For abuse occurring in other county’s, please refer to the Department of Human Resources web page of local offices.
+To report abuse in Talbot County, please call (410) 770-4848.
+For abuse occurring in other counties, please refer to the Department of Human Resources web page of local offices.